mickstevenson-lab3/kubernetes-documentation/deployment-tools.md

 CI/CD Tool:

-Complexity: The chosen CI/CD tool's complexity varies widely.
-Jenkins, for instance, entails intricate setup, plugin management, and pipeline configuration.
-Cloud-native CI/CD services (e.g., GitHub Actions, GitLab CI/CD) are simpler, as they abstract infrastructure complexity.
+Complexity: Varies widely.
+Jenkins requires intricate setup and plugin management.
+Cloud-native services (e.g., GitHub Actions, GitLab CI/CD) are simpler.

-Cost: Open-source CI/CD tools like Jenkins are free but may accumulate costs for infrastructure, maintenance, and plugins.
-Cloud-native services follow a pay-as-you-go model with potentially higher base costs, though they require less ongoing management and can be cost-effective for smaller projects.
+Cost: Open-source CI/CD tools like Jenkins are free but may incur costs for infrastructure and maintenance.
+Cloud-native services have pay-as-you-go pricing with potential higher base costs, but lower ongoing management costs.

 Kubernetes Configuration Management:

-Complexity: Kubernetes configuration management complexity hinges on the application's size and complexity.
+Complexity: Depends on application size and complexity.
 Directly applying YAML manifests is simple but may not scale.
-Helm and Kustomize offer advanced features but require a learning curve.
+Helm and Kustomize offer advanced features with a learning curve.

-Cost: Kubernetes configuration management primarily incurs time and expertise costs.
-Open-source tools come with no additional licensing fees if in-house expertise is available.
-Commercial solutions (e.g., Red Hat OpenShift, Rancher) might have licensing costs for advanced features.
+Cost: Incurs time and expertise costs.
+Open-source tools have no additional licensing fees if in-house expertise is available.
+Commercial solutions (e.g., Red Hat OpenShift, Rancher) may have licensing costs for advanced features.